Nairobi: Facilities

 The premier sports facility in Nairobi and generally in Kenya is the Moi International Sports Centre in the suburb of Kasarani.
 The complex was completed in 1987, and was used to host the 1987 All Africa Games.
 The complex comprises a 60,000 seater stadium, the second largest in the African Great Lakes (after Tanzania's new national stadium), a 5,000 seater gymnasium, and a 2,000 seater aquatics centre.
+In 2029, the venue will host the World Athletics Championships.
+It will be the first World Athletics Championships to be ever held in Africa.

 The Nyayo National Stadium is Nairobi's second largest stadium renowned for hosting global rugby event under the "Safaricom Sevens".
 Completed in 1983, the stadium has a capacity of 30,000.
 This stadium is primarily used for football.
 The facility is located close to the Central Business District, which makes it a convenient location for political gatherings.

 Nairobi City Stadium is Nairobi's first stadium, and used for club football.

 Nairobi Gymkhana is the home of the Kenyan cricket team, and was a venue for the 2003 Cricket World Cup.

 Ulinzi Sports Complex was officially opened by President Uhuru Kenyatta in 2022 after its construction that started in 2020.
 It has a capacity of 7,500, an 8-lane Athletics track, training grounds and an indoor arena.

 Dandora Stadium, a 4,000 capacity stadium opened in 2024, hosts some of the top flight national league football tournaments.
 The stadium has seats in the VIP section and regular stands.

 Talanta Sports Stadium, with a capacity of 60,000, is currently under construction with an estimated completion date of February 2026.